 If you’re hiring an independent contractor who also works for another organisation, you may not need employers’ liability insurance, according to advice from the Health and Safety Executive (HSE).
 However, it’s best to get advice if you’re unsure, as there are circumstances where contractors are treated as employees.

 This can be a serious problem in cases where businesses hire people as contractors while they work under their direction, and a business owner acts in almost every way as an employer.

 Do I need employers’ liability insurance for subcontractors?

-Whether or not you need employers liability for subcontractors will depend on the type of subcontractor you hire.
-The first kind is bona-fide subcontractors who provide their own equipment and materials while working under their own direction.
+Whether or not you need employers’ liability for subcontractors will depend on the type of subcontractor you hire.
+The first kind is bonafide subcontractors who provide their own equipment and materials while working in their own direction.
 Therefore, you will rarely need Employers Liability insurance for bonafide subcontractors.

 However, if you hire labour-only subcontractors, you will be directing them yourself and providing their equipment and materials.
 Legally, labour-only subcontractors count as employees, and you will need to take out employers liability for them or face fines of up to £2,500 for every day you are uninsured.

 Not having EL cover for Labour-only subcontractors can be risky, not just because it is often illegal, but also because if you are outsourcing labour and an individual or group is injured and left unable to work, they may not have sick pay benefits and are therefore more likely to sue than a regular employee.